DanielYang59/cnn4dos/README.md

 - Physical meaningfulness confirmed by crystal orbital Hamilton population (COHP) analysis.
 - Shifting experiments could potentially couple with volcano plots to improve existing candidates.

 ## Citation

-If you find this work beneficial, kindly consider citing [my MPhil Thesis](https://eprints.qut.edu.au/241290/) (and a Journal Paper is in progress).
+If you find this work beneficial, kindly consider citing [my MPhil Thesis](https://eprints.qut.edu.au/241290/) (and a Journal Paper is in progress with my supervisory team).

 ```
 @phdthesis{quteprints241290,
           school = {Queensland University of Technology},